Old Chinese phonology: Principles of phonetic series

+The traditional view has been to project the Middle Chinese laryngeals back to Old Chinese glottal stop *ʔ- and fricatives *h- and *ɦ-, with labialized counterparts *ʔʷ-, *hʷ- and *w-.

+To account for the fact that Middle Chinese laryngeals are found in phonetic series with velars, Pan Wuyun proposed that these Old Chinese initials were actually uvular stops *q-, *qʰ- and *ɢ-, and labio-uvular stops *qʷ-, *qʷʰ- and *ɢʷ-.

+Incongruous series

 However, there are several cases where quite different Middle Chinese initials appear together in a phonetic series.

 Karlgren and subsequent workers have proposed either additional Old Chinese consonants or initial consonant clusters in such cases.

 For example, the Middle Chinese palatal sibilants appear in two distinct kinds of series, with dentals and with velars: